sifank/NexDome_Beaver/README.md

 Requirements
 ============

+As of this beta release, this has only been compiled on a Raspberry Pi running Ubuntu Bionic (V18.04) and on a laptop running the same OS.

 You need to install both indi and indi-dev to build this package.
 The best way is to install libindi-dev package from the PPA.
 If you cannot use the PPA you need to install libindi-dev from your distribution or compile the